 - the list of benefits and features

 You may already be aware of the above components.
 You shouldn’t choose themes that do not include all of the above-listed components, no matter how glossy they look.
-Simply having a headline or several paragraphs in the body text does not make a good landing page, needless to say.
+Simply having a headline or several paragraphs of SEO-friendly text in the body does not make a good landing page, needless to say.

 Now, let’s look at the critical factors that will help you choose a conversion-friendly landing page theme: